 Founded by a former com prop manager after he felt the commercial property industry was resistant to tech, this company set out to be the UK’s first online commercial estate agent.
 It became a fully registered commercial estate agent in 2017, offering three levels of service from free to a one-off fee of £800 – covering complimentary marketing materials for listing a property through to a full marketing service with negotiation and drafting of Heads of Terms.

-Offers assistance to agents and landlords by setting out and tracking licensing regulations in every local authority in the UK with an automated compliance monitor which reviews portfolios in real-time.
+Previously known as GetRentr, the service offers assistance to agents and landlords by setting out and tracking licensing regulations in every local authority in the UK with an automated compliance monitor which reviews portfolios in real-time.
 This enables landlords to easily comply with the local rules, saves money, avoids fines and ensures tenants are safe.
 It also exposes any dodgy dealings.

 Claims to provide the UK’s first online network of verified agents, landlords and tenants.
 The founders set up the company on the back of being victim to a landlord rental scam.
 This company enables both landlords and property renters to do background checks using a profile showcasing important credentials, together with further security checks using a proprietary algorithm.